Brazilian Expeditionary Force: 1st Fighter Squadron

-Generalleutnant Otto Fretter-Pico (left) surrendering to General Olímpio Falconière da Cunha (center).

 Arrival of aviators of the Brazilian Air Force who participated in the FEB, 1945.

 The 1st Fighter Aviation Group (1^{o}GAVCA, 1st Fighter Squadron/1º Grupo de Aviação de Caça) was formed on December 18, 1943.
 Its commanding Officer was Ten.-Cel.-Av.
 (Aviation Lieutenant Colonel) Nero Moura.
 The Squadron had 350 men, including 48 pilots.
 It was divided into four flights: Red ("A"), Yellow ("B"), Blue ("C"), and Green ("D").
 Unlike the FEB's Army component, the 1^{o}GAVCA had personnel who were experienced Brazilian Air Force (Portuguese: Força Aérea Brasileira, or FAB) pilots.
 One of them was Alberto M. Torres, who commanded the PBY-5A Catalina that had sunk (which had been operating off the Brazilian coast).

 Among the 48 pilots of the Brazilian Unit who carried out war missions, there was a total of 22 losses; five of the pilots were killed by anti-aircraft fire, eight had their planes shot down and bailed out over enemy territory, six had to give up flying operations on medical orders and three died in flying accidents.

 The squadron trained for combat at U.S. bases in Panama, where 2^{o} Ten.-Av.
 (Aviation Second Lieutenant) Dante Isidoro Gastaldoni was killed in a training accident.
 On May 11, 1944, the squadron was declared operational and became active in the air defense of the Panama Canal Zone.
 On June 22, the 1^{o}GAVCA traveled to the US to convert to the Republic P-47D Thunderbolt.